 Matthew Weiner follows up Mad Men with a brief, yet significant novel, Heather, the Totality.
 Like the titular character’s empathy, it is incisive to the point of pain.

-Matthew Weiner may be a first time novelist, but as creator of Mad Men he is no stranger to nuanced, incisive storytelling.
+By Stewart Gardiner // Matthew Weiner may be a first time novelist, but as creator of Mad Men he is no stranger to nuanced, incisive storytelling.
 Seven seasons allowed him to detail Don Draper’s inner life while also charting the seismic cultural shifts through the course of the 1960s.

 Mad Men always did have literary airs about it.
 That’s not to suggest the show is anything less than transcendent television; indeed it is one of the finest examples of the form.
 The subject matter isn’t necessarily literary either, although Weiner’s approach is in many respects.
 Characters are studied against a backdrop of New York privilege (self-made or not), revealing listlessness, despair, and ennui.
 Which, along with the period setting, sometimes recalls the work of novelist Richard Yates.

 Weiner’s command of characterization allows Mad Men a seat at the pantheon above many of its contemporaries.
 Whereas Breaking Bad took the idea of transformation (the good guy becomes the bad guy) and ran with it, Mad Men suggested that shifting private and public circumstances ultimately expose the core of an individual’s being.
 As such, Mad Men stands as a more enduring work of art than the more popcorn character study that is Breaking Bad.

 Went With It